A sylph is a mythological invisible being of the air. Wikipedia

 To see Sylph in action in a CI environment, a demo of the example app is available.

-The log of the live run is here:
+The log of the live run on mac and linux is here:

 The resulting artifacts are here:

 (includes a video of test running on device)